Federal Trade Commission and Department of Justice

 The Federal Trade Commission (FTC) and the Department of Justice (DOJ) are the two US regulatory bodies tasked with enforcing antitrust laws.
 They’ve agreed to split the investigations into Big Tech with each focusing on two of the major players.
-For 2020, the FTC has vowed to “monitor, study, and maintain competition” of technology, while also taking a closer look at consumer protection in the 21st century based on hearings it held in 2019; enforcement in the healthcare industry is also a priority.
+For 2020, the FTC has vowed to “monitor, study, and maintain competition” of technology, while also taking a closer look at consumer protection in the 21st century based on hearings it held in 2019.
+Enforcement in the healthcare industry is also a priority.

 DOJ Chief Makan Delrahim said during a speech at Harvard Law School that the agency is specifically looking at the collection of data and the impediment of competitor access to data.
 Regulators are increasingly concerned about the impact of vertical integration in industries such as media and telecom, as large companies see the need to consolidate to remain competitive.
 As PwC noted, hostile antitrust reaction has had a measurable impact on media deals, with companies waiting on the results of pending litigation before entering into agreements.

-US state Attorneys General from across the country are pursuing investigations, united in concern about control of personal data by large tech companies, anticompetitive practices that have led to their dominance, and breaches of privacy.
+US state Attorneys General (AGs) from across the country are pursuing investigations, united in concern about control of personal data by large tech companies, anticompetitive practices that have led to these companies’ dominance and breaches of privacy.
 States can flex their own muscle to tackle specific issues in the face of slow federal action.
 Consider how California is seeking its own tough state-level net neutrality law.
 Or how New York recently passed the SHIELD ACT that increases the AG’s enforcement authority to prosecute data protection violations on behalf of New Yorkers.

-Senator Amy Klobuchar (D-MN) introduced legislation that would give the FTC and DOJ the power to enact civil penalties for monopolistic practices—up to 15 percent of domestic revenues for the prior year or 30 percent of US revenues in affected markets during the period in which antitrust laws were violated—making the stakes for compliance much higher.
+Senator Amy Klobuchar (D-MN) has introduced legislation that would give the FTC and DOJ the power to enact civil penalties for monopolistic practices—up to 15% of domestic revenues for the prior year or 30% of US revenues in affected markets during the period in which antitrust laws were violated—making the stakes for compliance much higher.